-- During the LC meeting held on 23 February 2017 DENC (D.Badenhorst) undertook to compile a Draft MP for approval by HOD.
+During the LC meeting held on 23 February 2017 DENC undertook to compile a Draft MP for approval by HOD.
 This action was never undertaken by DENC despite numerous discussions of getting the MP compiled at later SC & LC meetings.
-IR did not find any evidence of this idea having been abandoned by agreement between the parties. - This meeting also discussed BMM taking responsibility for maintenance of windmills and fences and game management on the offset properties all viewed as priority activities but requiring internal approval of expenditure from BMM and approval from the SC.
-BMM (J.Erasmus was responsible according to P.Venter, pers.comms.) was responsible for writing a written proposal to BMM HOD requesting approval for maintenance of the offset properties.
+IR did not find any evidence of this idea having been abandoned by agreement between the IP.

+- This meeting also discussed BMM taking responsibility for maintenance of windmills and fences and game management on the offset properties all viewed as priority activities but requiring internal approval of expenditure from BMM and approval from the SC.
+BMM was responsible for writing a written proposal to BMM HOD requesting approval for maintenance of the offset properties.
 BMM (P.Venter, pers.comms.) did not follow up on this action. - Similarly BMM did not follow-up (with corporate office) on the tax incentives that BMM could have obtained from the land procured. - During the LC meeting held on 18 April 2018 BMM requested from DENC whether it was compliant following the purchase of the four properties.
 DENC only confirmed this compliance in a letter to BMM on 1 November 2018, 6 months after BMM's request.